Hively Customer Satisfaction Survey

 What is worrying?
 Interestingly, the word 'worry' comes from an Old English word meaning 'to strangle' (hunting dogs 'worry' their prey to death...nice!).

-Your brain is a problem-solving organ (now there's an opening social gambit at a party!).
+Your brain is a problem-solving organ.
 When we worry, we're looking for solutions (and possibly feeling hopeless about not finding them).
 Looking for solutions is stimulating - because we're 'on the hunt'.
 So worrying will keep us awake.

 If you find yourself worrying in those tiny hours, what I want you to do is get creative.
 Take those worries and start to strongly imagine that they have been solved (by whatever magical means).
 The more outlandish the solution, the better - this is fantasy.
 It doesn't matter how - a lottery win, a crazy business idea that worked, a fairy Godmother - any creative ideas at all.
 This will do two things: